dev-protocol/initto/src/posts/deep-dive-khaos.md

 You can define and export `addresses` as the addresses of your smart contracts where emit oracle requests as the function that returns `Promise<string | undefined>`.
 The return value of this function is also used for addresses of callback functions.

-The function receives the following object as the arguments.
+The function receives the following object as the argument.

 ```ts
 type Options = {